jnorthrup/literbike/README.md

 ### Extended Protocol Support

-The Patricia Trie can be extended for additional protocols:
+The protocol detection can be extended for additional protocols:

 ```
 Future Extensions: